Blue-Rocket/BRStyle/README.md

 ## Non-magical styling

 If you prefer to style your objects yourself, then you can use just the `BRStyle/Core` Cocopod subspec (or don't include any of the `+BRUIStylishHost` categories in your project).
 Then you can implement classes, or add extensions to existing ones, that conform to `BRUIStylishHost` and style them in the `uiStyleDidChange:` callback.

+# Sample app

+The `BRStyleSampler` project included in the source repository includes a sample application that shows how the styling can be used, and includes simple editing functionality to modify the colors and see the changes applied.
+It can also generate JSON from your style, so you could use that as a starting point for your own app's style needs.